View Additional Course Information:

 Permission Required: Yes

 Design for Literacy: In this course, students will work with the sustainable book lab, DERT, to create a customized book set that re-purposes used hardcover classics and repackages them into a one of kind book bundles.
 Students will then work together to create a Book Fair auction that takes place both online and at the studio of the design firm, TODA, in a fundraising effort.
-This section is open to Communication Design majors only.

 Course Open to: Degree Students with Restrictions

 Open to: All School of Art, Media & Technology upper-level undergraduate degree students.

 Open to Communication Design students.